grooveymo/angular4-contacts/README.md

 - on line 28 add a ;
 - on line 14 remove the space between 'model' and ':'

+Run ng lint again and you should see that the errors have disappeared.

 ## Development server